openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

   requires one IP address from the Public IP range.
 This IP address goes to the node's bridge to the external network ("br-ex").

 * Two additional IP addresses for the environment's Virtual IPs and one for the default gateway are required.

+* When the Neutron DVR feature is enabled, it requires one additional IP address for each Compute node in case you plan to use Floating IPs in the deployment.

 .. note::